keeeli/tangle-visualizer/README.md

 * Load some historical data when the visualizer is initiated to avoid free floating subtangles
 * Load more historical data if the user pans down below the current data
 * This part will likely require a node pruning/caching system to lower resource demands

+# I'm taking suggestions
+If you've got a feature request or bug report, please use the issue tracker.
+Even if the feature is complicated and/or far in the future, components can be designed with it in mind.